pkardas/notes/books/refactoring.md

 Good programmers know that they rarely write clean code the first time around.

-IDEs use the syntax tree to analyse and refactor code (eg. changing variable name is on syntax tree level, not on text level), this makes IDEs more powerful than text editors.
+IDEs use the syntax tree to analyse and refactor code (e.g. changing variable name is on syntax tree level, not on text level), this makes IDEs more powerful than text editors.

 ## Chapter 3: Bad Smells in Code

 When you should start refactoring?
 It is a matter of intuition.
-However there are some indicators.
+However, there are some indicators.

 MYSTERIOUS NAME - code needs to be mundane and clear, good name can save hours of puzzled incomprehension in the future.